 2. Take inventory.
 Review your notes.
 Click through your bookmarks and saves.
 Catalogue and categorize.
 You might find what you need most buried in the information you already have.

 Useful when: You’re intentional about your consumption, but you’re still struggling to turn it into action.
 You keep saving things for someday.
 You know you’ve learned a lot.
 You just can’t quite remember what all you’ve learned.

 3. Limit consumption.
 This might sound blasphemous to lifelong learners, but you may need to stop reading, listening, and scrolling for a bit.
-I share a practice for evaluating your consumption habits in the Inner Workout book.
 In my own life, this might look like limiting business podcasts.
 For you, it might mean putting a moratorium on self-help books or limiting how much time you spend on social.
 You can lock yourself out of the apps where you're over-consuming using the the Inner Workout app's Lock sessions.

 Useful when: You’re feeling creatively blocked.
 You’re experiencing a lot of envy.
 You feel overwhelmed with a lot of information and aren’t sure where to start.

 4. Apply your learnings.
 I no longer identify as a Christian, but this Bible verse still rings true.
 “Do not merely listen to the word, and so deceive yourselves.
 Do what it says.”
 Knowing a breathing technique helps with your anxiety isn’t the same as doing the practice.
 Taking the Building Your Inner Compass Journey in the Inner Workout app isn’t the same as using your inner compass to guide your decisions.
 Make the shift from theoretical to practical and watch it pay dividends in your own life.